sendgrid/sendgrid-nodejs/CONTRIBUTING.md

 Next, start Prism in one console window using `yarn prism`.

+Open a new console window and run `lerna bootstrap`.

-Run the tests in another console window using `yarn test`, or specific tests e.g. `yarn test:mail` or `yarn test:support`.
+And finally, run `yarn test`, or specific tests e.g. `yarn test:mail` or `yarn test:support`.

 <a name="style_guidelines_and_naming_conventions"></a>
 ## Style Guidelines & Naming Conventions